 Why?
 As the probability of death decreases, the chances of a claim decrease too.
 So, to make term policies attractive and to remain competitive, they drop the premiums.

 This is the reason why a new policy (with the same coverage amount) could be cheaper than an older term plan.
 Thus, it could make sense to replace/switch an old policy, however, you should take caution especially if you have pre-existing conditions.

 This is the most obvious scenario.

-However, if the life expectancy increases to 85 years, then you’ll need to have enough for 20 years.
+However, if life expectancy increases to 85 years, then, you’ll need to have enough to last for 20 years, an additional 5 more years.

-If you think you can continue to work longer, that’s fine, but there comes a time when you can’t work anymore.
-Perhaps due illnesses or old age.
-Then what happens?
+If you think you can continue to work longer to make up for this shortfall, great.
+But, know that there comes a time when you can’t work anymore, due to illness or old age.

-So if you’re reading this now, NOW is the best time to think about retirement.
+So, if you’re reading this, now is the best time to think about retirement.

-When you start early (and even at a smaller budget), it lessens the burden compared to when you start years later.
+When you start early (and even with a smaller budget), it lessens the burden compared with starting later.